On this page you will find a variety of services that offer support locally, nationally and online.

 Click on the blue headings for more information on that particular service.

-If you would like to talk to either of our mental health first aiders, Mr Holmes or Mrs Foster please call the school office to book an appointment.
+If you would like to talk to one of our mental health first aiders, Mr Holmes, Mrs Foster, Mrs Marrison and Mrs George please call the school office to book an appointment.

 We are a mental health charity founded in 1980, and since then have been developing and delivering high quality services with, and for, people with a mental health problem living in Thurrock.